-You will be able to register for the ARM via the website in April.
+Those interested in attending the Annual Ranger Muster are encouraged to register in advance by visiting the Association’s website at www.ranger.org/ARM.
 Registering in advance will permit you to do the following:

-In an effort to encourage individuals to register in advance, the cost of attending the 2018 ARM will be discounted by $5.00 per registration for those who register online.
+In an effort to encourage individuals to register in advance, the cost of attending the 2018 ARM will be discounted for those who register online.

-This year we will have no large buses.
-Providing buses in past years has proven to be inefficient and cost-prohibitive, particularly given the relatively small number of individuals who have made use of this form of transportation.
-Instead, we anticipate providing alternative transportation based upon need Please ensure you let us know during the pre-registration process if you will need help with transportation to events.
+We anticipate providing transportation based upon need.
+Please ensure you let us know during the pre-registration process if you will need help with transportation to events.
 When planning your transportation needs, please bear in mind that off-site events this year will include the following:

 His service in the Delta Force extended from 1987 through 2002.
 While serving as the Squadron Sergeant Major, he received his first Bronze Star for valor at the Battle of Tora Bora.
 He spent nearly five years as a Recon Team Leader leading numerous small teams on assessments in high threat areas overseas, often working alone in foreign threat areas for extended periods.
 He routinely briefed high-level government officials.
 As an Assault Team Member and Team Leader, he worked as a Personal Security Tactical Supervisor for ambassadors, senior embassy staff members and General Officers in high threat areas.
 He conducted security surveys and vulnerability assessments on embassies and nuclear facilities.
 Other duty positions included assault team member, sniper, assault team sergeant, recon team sergeant, saber squadron sergeant major.

-We will have a “Range Day” at the NSA Firing Range located adjacent to Ft.
-Benning, which is about a 20 minute drive from the hotel.
+USARA will host a “Range Day” at the NSA Firing Range located adjacent to Ft.
+Benning, which is about a 20-minute drive from the hotel.
 Individuals who wish to participate will need to provide their own weapons and ammunition to use during the event.
 Targets, ear and eye protection, and the Range itself with a Safety Officer will be provided.
 A Barbeque meal will be provided for a cost of $15/ per person.
-Register for the event in advance during pre-registration, so we may properly plan.
-Should you be flying and prefer not to carry a weapon in transit, please advise Doc Attaway in advance at firstname.lastname@example.org to request access to firearms locally at the range.
+Attendees who will be unable to transport their weapson(s) to the event should contact Doc Attaway in advance at firstname.lastname@example.org to request access to firearms locally.

-A Ranger Appreciation Reception will be held at the Doubletree hotel.
+On Friday, July 20, the Association will host its annual Ranger Appreciation Reception at the Doubletree Hotel.
 Active duty Rangers from both the 75th Ranger Regiment as well as the Airborne and Ranger Training Brigade are invited to attend.
 As in the past, this event is entirely supported through the donations of members.
-If you would like to support a Ranger’s attendance, we ask that you consider providing a donation of $15.
-The more donations received, the more Rangers we can support.
-In years past, we have been able to support the attendance of more than 100 active duty Rangers, and are hopeful that the membership will provide similar support again this year.
-Donations can be made while registering, or through the donations section on the USARA website.
+Attendees can support an active-duty Ranger’s attendance by providing a donation of during the ARM pre-registration process.
+Donations can also be made at any time through the donations section on the USARA website.

-On the morning of , we will be joined for breakfast by COL Douglas Vincent, commander of the Airborne and Ranger Training Brigade.
-This will be COL Vincent’s third year presenting to the Association, and those of you who have attended in the past are aware of the great presentations he has previously provided.
+On the morning of Tuesday, July 17, we will be joined for breakfast by COL Douglas Vincent, commander of the Airborne and Ranger Training Brigade.
+This will be COL Vincent’s third year presenting to the Association’s members.